echeadle/2_Django/mysite/PROGRESS.md

 5. Enhancing Your Blog with Advanced Features
    Chapter 2 Page 45
 6. Using canonical URLs for models page 46
-7.
+7. Creating SEO-friendly URLs for posts page 48
-•Creating SEO-friendly URLs for posts
+8.
 •Adding pagination to the post list view
 •Building class-based views
 •Sending emails with Django